-Facelift Surgery in Albany
+Facelift in Albany NY

 Also Serving Patients in Saratoga, Schenectady, & Troy, NY

 Nothing is able to more dramatically rejuvenate your facial appearance than a facelift.
 This procedure is designed to surgically correct the visible signs of aging such as deep cheek folds, jowls, and loose skin on the front and sides of your neck.
-Albany-area plastic surgeon Dr. Bruce Barach customizes every facelift to make sure it addresses your needs, and he will evaluate your unique facial features when creating your aesthetic plan.
+Albany-area plastic surgeon Dr. Sanjiv Kayastha customizes every facelift to make sure it addresses your needs, and he will evaluate your unique facial features when creating your aesthetic plan.

 View our Facelift Patient Gallery.

 Most facelift patients are in their forties to sixties, but facelifts can be done successfully on people well into their seventies or eighties as well.
 As long as your skin has some elasticity and your bone structure is strong and well-defined, then you are a prime candidate for the procedure.
 If you are not a candidate, or do not want to have a facelift, Dr. Kayastha offers nonsurgical facelift options, such as laser resurfacing and injectable fillers.

 A facelift can make you look younger and enhance your self-confidence.
 However, it cannot give you a totally different look or restore the health and vitality of youth.
 Dr. Kayastha will discuss the potential outcomes with you, so you can properly understand your face lift expectations and goals.